Donders-Institute/bidscoin/docs/installation.md

 2. Select 'Download ZIP' from the green 'Clone or download' button
 3. Unzip the code in the bidscoiner directory

-To clone the code, go into your python code directory in your command shell and run either of the following commands (requires Git to be installed):
+To clone the code, go into your python code directory in your command shell and run either of the following commands (requires [git](https://git-scm.com/) to be installed):

     git clone https://github.com/Donders-Institute/bidscoiner.git
     git clone git@github.com:Donders-Institute/bidscoiner.git